 - 1. Identify of roles and responsibilities of coaching staff and volunteers should an outbreak occur.
 Who in the club has the authority to modify, restrict, postpone or cancel activities? - 2.
 Notify facility administration if any swimmer or coaching staff member reports they are suspected or confirmed to have COVID-19; - 3.
-If a club member, coach develops or family member/household occupant contracts COVID-19 symptoms, implement the Illness Policy and advise individuals to: - Self-isolate; - Monitor symptoms daily, report respiratory illness and not return to activity for at least 10 days following the onset of COVID-19 symptoms; - Use the COVID-19 self-assessment tool (BC COVID-19 Self-Assessment Tool) to determine if further assessment or testing is needed. - Return to swimming / work if the individual or family member/household occupant is tested for COVID-19 and is negative; - Return to swimming / work if the individual or family member/household occupant is not tested, and 14 days have passed since they became ill and they are symptom free. - 4.
-In the event any swimmer or coach has had to leave a practice, notify the facility administration immediately to permit proper disinfectant protocols to be followed; - 5.
-In the event of a positive COVID-19 result immediately report and discuss the suspected outbreak with the Medical Health Officer (or delegate) at your local health authority.
-Implement your illness Policy and enhanced measures; - 6.
+Implement the Illness Policy and advise individuals to: - Self-isolate; - Monitor symptoms daily, report respiratory illness and not return to activity for at least 14 days following the onset of COVID-19 symptoms; - Use the COVID-19 self-assessment tool (BC COVID-19 Self-Assessment Tool) to determine if further assessment or testing is needed. - 4.
+In the event of a suspected case or outbreak of influenza-like-illness, immediately report and discuss the suspected outbreak with the Medical Health Officer (or delegate) at your local health authority.
+Implement your illness Policy and enhanced measures. - 5.
 Should a medical health officer contact your club, cooperate in the contact tracing ensure attendance sheets are available.